ftravers/datomic-tutorial/README.md

 same table.
 So it'd be awkward to try a similar thing in an RDBMS.
 Primarily because they wouldn't have a combined index for fields in two separate tables.
 So your performance would die.
-In datomic each field has it's own index, so a query like the above, would still be performant.
+In datomic each field has its own index, so a query like the above, would still be performant.